 Fiesta de San Juan Lanjarón

-• On the first day only, 200 bracelets were distributed
+- On the first day, limited bracelets were distributed

-• The entrance has a cost of 5 euros that will be used to defray the costs of the event itself or the security device
+- The entrance has a cost of 5 euros, which will be used to defray the costs of the event itself or the security device

 Where to stay in Lanjarón